FuelLabs/sway-rfcs/rfcs/0000-rfc-calling-context-attribute.md

 }
 ```

-This will give a compile error, forcing the user to annotate `bar` with `#[context(internal_only)]` as well.
+This will give a compile error, forcing the user to annotate `bar` with `#[calling_context(contract_only)]` as well.

-The only exception to this are contract-level functions which are themselves already internal.
+The only exception to this are contract-level functions which are themselves already satisfy the contract-only contraints by default.

 # Drawbacks